-The college expanded its evening program in Fayetteville and initiated a day instructional program there in the fall 1988.
+The college expanded its evening program in Fayetteville and initiated a day instructional program there in fall 1988.
 A 14,000 square foot instructional facility located just east of Fayetteville on highway 64 opened in fall 1992.
 THEC approved center status for the Fayetteville site in July 1997.

 In 1988, the Student Center on the Moore County campus was named Forrester Student Center in honor of Mr. G. Nelson Forrester, a long-time supporter and champion of Motlow College.
-The library was officially named the Crouch Library in July 1992 to honor Senator Earnest Crouch, a state legislator and advocate for Motlow College.
+In July 1992, the Crouch Library was dedicated in honor of Senator Earnest Crouch, a state legislator and advocate for Motlow College.
+For the next 16 years, the Crouch Library continued as a primary academic support center during a time of progressive student growth, physical expansion, and technological advancements at the college.
+In 2008, a new library, Clayton-Glass Library opened.
+The Crouch facility was completely renovated to house a "one-stop Student Services Center."
+To continue the legacy of Senator Crouch, the new center is named the Crouch Center.
+The Center, which houses Admissions and Records, Financial Aid, Counseling and Testing, Advising and Career Planning, and the administrative offices of the Assistant Vice President for Student Affairs, opened Spring Semester 2010.
 In April 1993, the administration building on the Moore County campus was named the Ingram Administration Building in honor of Dr. Sam Ingram, first president of Motlow College.